-For the following financial assets and liabilities, carrying amounts approximate fair value due to their immediate or short-term nature: cash, accounts receivable, pledges receivable, and accounts payable.
+For the following financial assets and liabilities, carrying amounts approximate fair value due to their immediate or short-term nature: cash, accounts receivable, lottery showhome deposits, pledges receivable, and accounts payable.

 The fair value of planned giving receivable has been omitted because it is not practical to determine fair value with sufficient reliability.